 Every one is biased and that includes all of TEFL.
 So if you are new to teaching abroad then keep that in mind.
-Keep it in mind because you will find various opinions and experiences regarding teaching abroad which may leave you confused.
+Keep it in mind because you will find various opinions and experiences regarding teaching abroad which may leave you confused and scratching your head.

 Not only is everyone biased, but everyone is a marketer too.